Barman language: Tense and aspect

 In Barman Thar, the present tense is marked with the suffix “-a”, the past tense, with “-ja” and the future tense, with “-ɡɐn”.
 And the following are the four aspects:

-Pronouns

 Negation

 In Barman Thar, verbs are negated by suffixing “-za” and “-zia” for present and past tense respectively.

 For example, the root word for the verb “eat” in Barman Thar is “ca”.
 The negative form of the word in the present tense is caza (ca+za), meaning “do/does not eat” and that in the past tense is cazia (ca+zia), meaning “did not eat”.

 Again, in case of imperative sentences, the suffix -nɔŋ is use.

 For example, mei canɔŋ means “Don't eat rice.” [mei means “rice”, and canɔŋ is bi-morphemic, formed by the root word for “eat”, i.e. ca, and the imperative negative marker -nɔŋ.]

 Classifiers

 In Barman Thar, there is one classifier, i.e. -ja.